usnistgov/OSCAL/docs/schema/oscal-tag-library.md

 Prose may ordinarily appear anywhere in a control, subcontrol, or part, or at a higher level.
 OSCAL prose elements echo HTML semantics, although they are deliberately and specifically a narrow subset of HTML element types.
 This is intended to be the bare minimum of stripped down text as is appropriate for control documentation.
 Graphics, diagrams, and tables are all out of scope for OSCAL (although arbitrary feature sets can always be modeled as nested parts).

-Among prose elements, p elements in particular are of interest in that they may be constrained by declarations like other control components – although this may not often be as useful as imposing constraints over properties and parts.
-Frequently, a part organization will be used to assign prose to specific known "sections" or "components" of a control (modeled as part or subcontrol).
+Among prose elements, p elements in particular are of interest in that they may be constrained by declarations like other contents of controls (or components) – although this may not often be as useful as imposing constraints over properties and parts.
+Frequently, a part organization will be used to assign prose to specific known "sections" or "enhancements" of a control (modeled as part or subcontrol).

 #### &lt;p> Paragraph